Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Adaptive Flow Routing and Link Scheduling

-\subsubsection{Observation Space}
+\subsection{Observation Space}

-Since IAB-nodes can work in FD and HD modes, we design different observations accordingly.
-They contain a mode-specific element and several other common elements.
+We design different observation vectors for RL agents in FD and HD IAB networks, respectively.
+They contain a duplex-mode-specific element and several other common elements.

-\textbf{Full-duplex Mode:} For each agent (panel) $p$, the observation includes the binary information of:
+\textbf{FD Mode:} For each agent $i$, the observation includes the information of:

-\emph{1) UE presence} - $I^{pres}_{p, s}$, which takes value $1$ for sector $s$ of agent (panel) $p$ if there are UEs located under the coverage of sector $s$.
+\emph{a) UE presence} - $I^{pres}_{i, s}$, which takes value $1$ for sector $s$ of agent $i$ if there are UEs located under the coverage of sector $s$; $0$, otherwise.
 This information can be easily estimated by using signaling and context information (e.g., position, received power, etc.) sent by UEs.
+An example of this binary information is shown in Fig. \ref{fig:principle}(c).

-\emph{2) Sector blockage} - $I^{block}_{p, s}$, which takes value $1$ if sector $s$ of agent (panel) $p$ encountered a blockage in the previous slot (i.e., the previous transmission carried out in sector $s$ failed).
-Blockers moving at realistic speed can lead to sector (beam) obstructions that last hundreds, or even thousands, of slots and suddenly disappear in few slots with the departure of the blockers \cite{maccartney2017rapid}.
-A similar behavior repeats in the opposite transition from blocked to free sectors.
-Therefore, the blockage status in the previous slot is the optimal predictor for all the slots but those experiencing a transition, which are limited in number and whose occurrence instants are very hardly predictable in any case.
-An example of the above binary information vectors is shown in Fig. \ref{fig:principle}(c).
+\emph{b) Sector attenuation} - $A^{block}_{i, s}$, which is the average additional attenuation over the path loss model experienced by the transmissions carried out in sector $s$ of agent $i$ in the previous frame.
+We can assume that this attenuation is caused by an interposing obstacle.
+Blockers moving at realistic speeds can lead to sector obstructions that last hundreds or even thousands of slots and suddenly disappear in few slots with the departure of the blockers \cite{maccartney2017rapid}.
+A similar behavior is repeated for sectors in the opposite transition (from no obstruction to obstruction).
+Therefore, the obstruction status in the previous slots can provide a reliable reference for the current slot.
+Indeed, the number of slots in which a transition happens is very small and the instants they occur are very hardly predictable in any case.

-\emph{3) Child-node buffer level} - $L_n$, which indicates the number of bits in the buffer of child IAB-node $n$, reachable through panel $p$.
-Since we are interested in defining a policy that maximizes the UE throughput, we assume full-buffer conditions for the IAB-donor.
-As for IAB-nodes, instead, their buffer-level information is essential for parent IAB-donor/IAB-node agents to plan their buffer-refilling strategies.
+\emph{c) Child-node buffer level} - $L_n$, which indicates the amount of data bits cached in the buffer of the child IAB-node $n$, reachable through Tx panel $i$.
+Such information is essential for parent IAB-donor/IAB-node agents to plan their buffer-refilling strategies.

-The above information is organized in concatenated sub-vectors to form an observation vector for agent $p \in \mathcal{I}_p$ that is collected at each RL iteration.
-Namely, we have:
+The above information is organized in concatenated sub-vectors to form an observation vector for agent $i \in \mathcal{I}_p$:

-where $\mathcal{R}_p$ is the set of child IAB-nodes reachable via panel $p$.
+where $\mathcal{R}_i$ is the set of child IAB-nodes reachable via agent $i$.